 organisms within the pile.
 If it is low in browns and it becomes a compacted mess which air cannot penetrate anaerobic micro-organisms take over and produce a smelly mess often found if too much grass is composted.
 Examples of browns include cardboard and

-but for home composting the current advice is to use about equal amounts of Greens and Browns.
-For gardeners the Browns, e.g. Tough vegetable or flower stems, old bedding plants, shredded or small pieces of hedge clippings and old straw can be
+Brown ratio but for home composting the current advice is to use about equal amounts of Greens and Browns.
+For gardeners the Browns, e.g. Tough vegetable or flower stems, old bedding plants, shredded or small pieces of hedge clippings and old straw

-considered as a single group containing material that is slow to rot.
-However, when dealing mainly with garden waste it can be helpful to sub-divided the Greens into two groups so that the quantity of Browns to be added can be adjusted to
+can be considered as a single group containing material that is slow to rot.
+However, when dealing mainly with garden waste it can be helpful to sub-divided the Greens into two groups so that the quantity of Browns to be added can be adjusted

 takes a little longer to decompose such as coffee grounds, cut flowers, vegetable leaves and trimmings, rhubarb leaves, soft hedge clippings